MitchCodes/Discord.ts-Buddy-Boilerplate/README.md

 docker run -it my-discord-bot
 ```

 Again, a valid bot token is not provided in the configuration file and will need to be provided.
+Replace "my-discord-bot" with whatever name you would want for your Docker image.

 ## Boilerplate Features